-The Audit Committee Charter provides for the Committee to monitor the need for an internal audit function.
+The Audit Committee Charter provides for the Board / Committee (if applicable) to monitor the need for an internal audit function.

 The Company did not have an internal audit function for the past financial year.
 Due to the size of the Company, the Board does not consider it necessary to have an internal audit function.